 - Nonstress test.
 This test checks how your baby's heart rate reacts when your baby moves.
 During the test, you'll wear a special device on your abdomen to measure the baby's heart rate.
 You may be asked to eat or drink something to make the baby active.
 A buzzer-like device also may be used to wake the baby and encourage movement.

 - Biophysical profile.
-This test combines an ultrasound with a nonstress test to provide more information about your baby's breathing and movement, as well as the volume of amniotic fluid in your uterus.
+This test combines an ultrasound with a nonstress test to provide more information about your baby's breathing, tone and movement, as well as the volume of amniotic fluid in your uterus.

 - Doppler ultrasound.
 This specialized type of ultrasound can provide details about your baby's circulation.